 - 1. In the Configuration Manager, on the Units of Measure window, navigate to the row containing the UOM that you want to modify. - 2.
 In the ID field, modify the ID as desired. - 3.
 In the Default Caption cell, edit the caption if desired. - 4.
-If you want to manage translations for that string, click the icon, and add or modify the translations via the Localize Default Caption dialog box. - 5.
+If you want to manage translations for that string, click the localize Default Caption dialog box. - 5.
 In the Description cell, modify the description if desired. - 6.
 In the Category cell, modify the category. - 7.
 Click the Save button to save your changes.